Refinishing your M1 Garand Stock

 Now that you’ve chosen which oil finish you wish to use, we’ll cover the process of correctly applying that oil to your stock.
 If you want to start over with a stripped stock be sure to read the article on that process before continuing.
 We're going to assume that the stock has been stripped or otherwise prepared and sanded by this time.
 If you are applying a touch-up coat of oil to an existing finish be sure to clean the surface of the stock well to remove any residues, waxes, or other surface contaminants that might prevent the oil from soaking into the stock.

 1Setup a workspace such that your stock can sit without being contaminated with dust or another airborne particulate.
 Do a final inspection of the stock for any areas that need work.
 This is the last chance to do that work without stripping the stock and starting over.
 If this is a new stock do a trial fit with your receiver and trigger assembly to verify that no areas are binding.

 Rags soaked in drying oils can self combust.
 The curing process generates heat.
 If the rags are tightly packed in an enclosed space they will catch fire!
 Always lay your rags out flat in an open and safe area when not in use!
 When disposing of rags submerge them in water.

-5Let the oil sit undisturbed for a minimum of 30 minutes.
-If you are using raw linseed oil you can wait up to an hour.
-After this time has passed, take the included microfiber rag and wipe down the entire stock and handguards.
+5Let the oil sit for 1 hour.
+After an hour use the microfiber rag provided to wipe down the entire stock and handguards.
 Any oil left on the surface should be wiped away.
 Any areas of the wood that are glossy should be wiped down again.
 Any glossy areas that develop in the next 24 hours should be wiped down.
 The stock should never feel tacky or sticky.

 [First coat of Raw Linseed Oil]